AcceleratorFramew0rk/starterkit/docs/ai_archetype.md

 - A comprehensive platform for building, deploying, and operationalizing AI solutions across various use cases.
 - Enables seamless collaboration between data scientists, developers, and business stakeholders with tools for experiment tracking, model versioning, and deployment management.
 - Offers prebuilt AI services, such as natural language processing and image recognition, along with support for custom models built in Azure Machine Learning.
-- Facilitates integration with other Azure services like Data Explorer, Event Hub, and Stream Analytics for advanced data analysis and decision-making pipelines.

 ### **Security and Compliance**
 - Offers advanced network isolation, role-based access control (RBAC), and integration with Azure Key Vault to securely manage sensitive information.